Boleklolo/TombRaider2UltimateCheat/README.md

-# Tomb Raider II Extreme Trainer by Boleklolo

-This trainer provides a variety of enhancements and modifications for your Tomb Raider II gameplay experience.

-**Disclaimer:** This trainer is unfinished and might get updates if it gets enough popularity.

-## How to Use

-1.  **Launch `Tomb2Cheat.exe`:** It is crucial that you launch the game using `Tomb2Cheat.exe` and **NOT** `Tomb2.exe`.
-This is necessary for certain cheats, particularly "instakill prevention" features, to function correctly.
-2.  **Run the Trainer:** Once `Tomb2Cheat.exe` is running, launch this trainer application.
-3.  **Attach to Process:** The trainer should automatically detect and attach to the `Tomb2Cheat.exe` process (as shown by "Attached to process" and a "Process ID").
-If not, you might need to try launching the game first and then the trainer, or vice-versa.
-4.  **Enable Cheats:** Simply click on the checkboxes next to the desired cheats to enable or disable them.

-## Features

-### Movement Enhancements

-* **Noclip (No collision) (Doom style):** Allows you to pass through walls and objects.
-(Works well with slope fix)
-* **Ignore Water (Turn Lara to a scuba diver on foot):** Allows Lara to move as if she's underwater even on land.
-* **Walkable Slopes (Note: Works better with noclip):** Modifies slope physics to allow easier traversal.
-* **Slow Fall From Edges:** Reduces fall speed when falling from ledges.
-* **Unlimited Air Time:** Provides indefinite time underwater without drowning.
-* **No Animation Softlock (i.e. Swan Dive death):** Prevents Lara from getting stuck in animations that can lead to death.
-* **No Animation Stumbles:** Prevents Lara from stumbling animations.

-### Collision Modifications

-* **No Static Object Collision:** Disables collision with static environmental objects.
-* **No Baddie Collision:** Disables collision with enemies.
-* **No Creature Collision:** Disables collision with creatures.
-* **No Door Collision (Note: You need to reload the level before using):** Disables collision with doors.
-Remember to reload the current level for this cheat to take effect.

-### Special Actions

-* **Toggle Flipmap:** Toggles the "flipmap" effect (often used in map design to change level areas).
-* **Give All Keys/Puzzle Items:** Instantly grants all necessary keys and puzzle items for the current level.
-* **Give All Weapons:** Provides Lara with all weapons available in the game.
-* **Give Ammo & Flares:** Provides unlimited or a large quantity of ammunition and flares.
-* **Alternate Noclip (Includes walking in air):** An alternative noclip mode that also allows Lara to walk in the air.

-### Health & Resources

-* **Unlimited Health:** Makes Lara invincible.
-* **Unlimited Flare Life:** Flares will burn indefinitely.

-## Troubleshooting

-* If the trainer doesn't attach, ensure `Tomb2Cheat.exe` is running.
-* For "No Door Collision," remember to reload the level after enabling the cheat.

-## Contribution

-If you find this trainer useful and want to see more updates, please consider showing your support to the developer, Boleklolo, to increase its popularity!
+# 🗡️ Tomb Raider II Extreme Trainer by Boleklolo

+Supercharge your **Tomb Raider II** experience with this feature-rich external trainer.
+Whether you want to explore without boundaries, gain a tactical edge, or just break the game for fun, this tool gives you total control over Lara's world.

+> ⚠️ **DISCLAIMER:** This trainer is currently in development.
+Features may be incomplete or unstable.
+Future updates depend on user interest and feedback.

+---

+## 🚀 Getting Started

+Follow these steps to get everything working correctly:

+### 1. Launch the Correct Game Executable
+Always launch the game using `Tomb2Cheat.exe` — **NOT** `Tomb2.exe`.
+This custom executable enables core memory hooks used by the trainer, including advanced cheats like "instakill prevention."

+### 2. Run the Trainer
+After the game is running, launch the trainer application (`TombRaider2_Trainer.exe` or similar).

+### 3. Attach to Process
+The trainer should automatically detect and attach to the `Tomb2Cheat.exe` process.
+You’ll see confirmation messages like `Attached to process` and a displayed `Process ID`.

+If it doesn't attach automatically:
+- Try launching the trainer before or after launching the game.
+- Ensure `Tomb2Cheat.exe` is running.

+### 4. Enable Cheats
+Use the intuitive checkbox interface to toggle cheats on and off in real time.

+---

+## 🎮 Features

+### 🏃 Movement Enhancements
+- **Noclip (DOOM-style):** Move through walls and terrain freely.
+Best used with slope fixes.
+- **Ignore Water Physics:** Lara behaves like a scuba diver, even on land.
+- **Walkable Slopes:** Improves traversal over normally unwalkable slopes.
+Works best with noclip.
+- **Slow Fall From Edges:** Softens drops by reducing fall velocity from ledges.
+- **Unlimited Air Time:** Stay underwater indefinitely — no more drowning!
+- **No Animation Softlocks:** Prevents death or stuck states from buggy animations (e.g. swan dive deaths).
+- **No Animation Stumbles:** Disables animations that cause Lara to stumble or lose balance.

+### 🧱 Collision Modifications
+- **No Static Object Collision:** Walk through level geometry and props.
+- **No Baddie Collision:** Lara phases through human enemies.
+- **No Creature Collision:** Applies the same effect to animals and creatures.
+- **No Door Collision:** Disables collision for doors. ⚠️ **You must reload the level for this to take effect.**

+### 🎯 Special Actions
+- **Toggle Flipmap:** Instantly trigger level flipmaps — great for debugging or chaos.
+- **Give All Keys & Puzzle Items:** Unlock every door or puzzle without effort.
+- **Give All Weapons:** Instantly equips all firearms and gear.
+- **Give Ammo & Flares:** Grants infinite or maxed-out ammunition and flares.
+- **Alternate Noclip (Air Walking):** An experimental version of noclip where Lara can walk mid-air.

+### ❤️ Health & Resources
+- **Unlimited Health:** Makes Lara invulnerable to all damage.
+- **Unlimited Flare Duration:** Flares burn forever — no darkness, ever.

+---

+## 🛠️ Troubleshooting

+Having trouble?
+Here are a few common issues and fixes:

+- **Trainer won’t attach?**
+  Make sure you launched the game via `Tomb2Cheat.exe` and not the original `Tomb2.exe`.

+- **No Door Collision doesn’t work?**
+  Reload the level after enabling the cheat to apply memory changes.

+---

+## 💡 Contribution & Support

+If you find this trainer helpful, consider sharing it with others or leaving feedback!
+Popular demand will influence whether it receives updates, improvements, or even support for other classic Tomb Raider titles.

+---

+Created with love by **Boleklolo** 🛠️